aitor1717/stripify/readme.md

 ~ Results:

-    Preliminary:
+    Sample 1:
-    The sample Sporify dataset used comes from an account that is seldom used.
-The wrap results are roughly accurate.
-From the recommended tracks, accross two iterations, three were already known and three were quite good.
-One track was mismatched from their artist.
+    The dataset originates from a rarely used Spotify account.
+The Wrapped results aligned reasonably well with the user’s known preferences.
+Across two recommendation iterations, three tracks were already familiar and three were rated as notably good.
+One track was incorrectly attributed to its artist, highlighting a minor metadata mismatch.

+    Sample 2:
+    This dataset comes from a heavy user.
+The overall recommendation quality was coherent but underwhelming.
+Upon review, the user revealed they had not actively used the account during most of the last year, likely explaining the reduced performance.
+While the Wrapped summary ranged from mediocre to fairly accurate, the recommended tracks were all previously heard and moderately liked; no undiscovered favorites emerged.
+However, one recommendation resurfaced a past favorite that had once led to heavy listening.
+The user noted a preference for filtering out mainstream Spotify tracks to better surface hidden gems.